 People of the Past

 Much of our modern world depends on selling the future.
-When selling anything from mortgages to new medication, the latest vacuum cleaner or tickets to […]
+When selling anything from mortgages to new medication, the latest vacuum cleaner or tickets to a luxury cruise, the promise […]

 Marx Attacks!

-Jordan Peterson recently made an attempt to equate philosopher Karl Marx (1818-1883) to the devil, but this was nothing but an insult to the devil […]
+Jordan Peterson recently made an attempt to equate philosopher Karl Marx (1818-1883) to the devil, but this was nothing but an insult to the devil –and a definite end to […]

 Until Morale Improves